 Ok – nice point about the breeze, but why have windows at all?
 However I couldn’t get sidetracked about windows, I needed to focus on origins!

-Spanish, Arabic, Turkish, Aragonese…I still have no idea.
+My research into Maltese balconies had been exhausted.
+The Arabic answer seemed to be the most logical, but who really knows?
+Spanish, Arabic, Turkish, Aragonese…I still have no real idea.
 But I do know one thing – the balconies are beautiful.

 Weigh in on the research – do you know where they came from?
 If so, please share in the comments!